new VariablesFromFirstPost()

 Parse a string as a variable.
 Keys should either be strings or arrays of strings.
 Arrays are automatically converted to sentences, e.g. [1,2,3] becomes "1, 2 and 3".
 All parsers treat text {{between two curly brackets}} specially.
 They're converted either to one of the keys passed in, or alternatively to another matching variable.
 Curly bracket blocks can be nested (e.g. {{variable for: {{key}}}}), and references within referenced variables are themselves parsed for references.
 To include a literal that resembles a variable, put brackets between the key {{(like this)}}.
 See get() for special override values variables can have.
 The "string" parser returns plain string output, the "array of items" parser expects the variable to be a BBCode [list], and the "hash of arrays" parser expects the variable to be a BBCode [list] with a single [post], [thread] or [url] element per list item.

-parser string optional parser used for the variable ('string', 'array of items' or 'hash of arrays', default: 'string')
+Name Type Description textstring string to parse keysObject.<string, *> optional keys used to instantiate the variable parserstring optional parser used for the variable ('string', 'array of items' or 'hash of arrays', default: 'string') forum_idNumber optional ID of forum to instantiate for thread_idNumber optional ID of thread to instantiate for Returns:

 inherited abstractrefresh(args){jQuery.Promise}